Skip to Content

 Vested Outsourcing: A Strategic Shift in Procurement and Supplier Relationship Management

-Pioneered by industry leaders such as Microsoft and McDonald’s, Vested Outsourcing is increasingly gaining traction as a best practice for organizations seeking to improve performance, lower total cost of ownership, and strengthen supply chain resilience.
-Importantly, this model reframes the outsourcing relationship as a shared-value partnership and is grounded in five key rules that any procurement team can apply to transform its outsourcing strategy.
+Pioneered by industry leaders like Microsoft and McDonald’s, Vested Outsourcing is quickly becoming a best practice for organizations that want to improve performance, reduce total cost of ownership, and strengthen supply chain resilience.
+At its core, Vested reframes outsourcing as a shared-value partnership grounded in five key principles any procurement team can apply.

 2. Focus on the “What,” Not the “How”